-We are a global, patient-dedicated biotechnology company focused on discovering, developing, and developing novel medicines for rare.
-We have a portfolio of product opportunities led by our novel medicine for Fabry disease that has achieved widespread global approval, a differentiated biologic for Pompe disease in the clinic, and an industry leading rare disease gene therapy portfolio.
+We are a global, patient-dedicated biotechnology company focused on discovering, developing, and delivering novel medicines for rare diseases.
+We have a portfolio of product opportunities led by the first, oral monotherapy for Fabry disease that has achieved widespread global approval, a differentiated biologic for Pompe disease, and an industry leading rare disease gene therapy portfolio.

-The cornerstone of our portfolio is Galafold[®] (also referred to as "migalastat"), the first and only approved oral precision medicine for people living with Fabry disease who have amenable genetic variants.
-Migalastat is currently approved under the trade name Galafold[®] in the United States ("U.S."), European Union ("E.U."), United Kingdom ("U.K."), and Japan with multiple additional approvals granted and applications pending in several geographies around the world.
+The cornerstone of our portfolio is Galafold® (also referred to as "migalastat"), the first and only approved oral precision medicine for people living with Fabry disease who have amenable genetic variants.
+Migalastat is currently approved under the trade name Galafold® in the United States ("U.S."), European Union ("E.U."), United Kingdom ("U.K."), and Japan, with multiple additional approvals granted and applications pending in several geographies around the world.

-The lead biologics program of our pipeline is Amicus Therapeutics GAA ("AT-GAA", also known as ATB200/AT2221), a novel, clinical-stage, potential best-in-class treatment paradigm for Pompe disease.
-In February 2019, the U.S. Food and Drug Administration ("FDA") granted Breakthrough Therapy designation to AT-GAA for the treatment of late onset Pompe disease.
+The lead biologics program of our pipeline is Amicus Therapeutics GAA ("AT-GAA", also known as ATB200/AT2221, or cipaglucosidase alfa/miglustat), a novel, clinical-stage, potential best-in-class treatment paradigm for Pompe disease.
+In February 2019, the U.S. Food and Drug Administration ("FDA") granted Breakthrough Therapy designation ("BTD") to AT-GAA for the treatment of late onset Pompe disease.
+We initiated the rolling Biologic License Application ("BLA") submission to the FDA in the fourth quarter of 2020.